abrahamalbert18/abrahamalbert18/README.md

 * [Big Data Management on Cloud](https://handbook.latrobe.edu.au/subjects/2023/CSE5BDC?year=2023)
 * [Data Mining](https://handbook.latrobe.edu.au/subjects/2023/CSE5DMI?year=2023)

-I received very good and memorable feedback from students for my teaching skills.

 In the past, I worked as an A.I.
 Researcher, Lab Demonstrator and Research Officer.
 As a lab demonstrator, I have taught concepts like fundamental programming language concepts to complex machine & deep learning algorithm concepts.
 In addition, I also taught data engineering concepts that make use parallel processing or distributed computing frameworks like Apache Spark to process large scale data.

+### Accolades
+I received very good and memorable feedback from students and my subject coordinators for my teaching and demonstration skills.

 ## Research Interests